 This move will make the problem easier to identify and solve it.
 There are so many ways for accessing Safe Mode.
 But when your Windows 10 is not booting at all, you have limited options in your hand.

 How To Fix [Windows 10 Won’t Boot]

-- While the boot options will come out, you have to go to “Troubleshoot”, then go to the “Advanced options”, after that go to “Startup Settings”, then click on “Restart”.
+2. While the boot options will come out, you have to go to “Troubleshoot”, then go to the “Advanced options”, after going to “Startup Settings”, then click on “Restart”.

-- Once your PC restarts, you can choose the Safe Mode from the list by using the numeric key 4 from your keyboard.
+3. Once your PC restarts, you can choose the Safe Mode from the list by using the numeric key 4 on your keyboard.

 Windows 10 install again, then go for it.
 Before installing it again just make sure you do not lose all your important data in the process.
 So, try to make a backup.

 This is the end of this short guide, Hopefully, you find this article helpful to know how you can Windows 10 Won’t Boot how to fix it.
 For more related articles read our Windows 10 Guides such as how to install Linux in Dual Boot with Windows 10, and you can also read this Windows 11 Won’t Boot: Troubleshooting, and many more.